Q: HOW DOES CRISIS TEXT LINE WORK?

 A: We partner with not-for-profits, colleges and universities, and corporations.
 Want to partner?
 Fill out this form!

 Having technical issues with the site or text line?
-Check out this page.
+Check out our Help Center.

 Q: WHOM I CONTACT FOR A PRESS INQUIRY?

 A: Email email@example.com